UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 To find the best electricity rates, shop during the shoulder seasons of spring and fall when demand is low.

-Typically, the best windows to shop for a new plan are mid-March through early May and late September through October.
-During these months, power plants aren’t working as hard to keep homes comfortable, resulting in a surplus of supply.
-This lower demand typically translates to a lower rate per kilowatt-hour (kWh) for consumers.
-If you can align your contract renewal with these windows, you will likely find the cheapest month for electricity rates is right when everyone else isn’t looking.
+To avoid seasonal premiums, smart shoppers purposefully look for the “shoulder months” โ€” the mild transitional periods of spring and fall.
+The absolute best time of year to switch electricity providers is typically mid-March through early May and late September through October.
+During these months, homes naturally require significantly less energy for heating and cooling.
+Power plants aren’t working as hard to keep up with intense HVAC usage, resulting in a massive surplus of supply on the grid.
+This lower overall demand directly translates to a lower rate per kilowatt-hour (kWh) for consumers.
+If you can properly align your contract renewal with these windows, you will consistently find the cheapest month for electricity rates right when demand is at its lowest.

 Timeline infographic showing a 60-day countdown to manage electricity contract renewal and avoid variable rates.